-- Upper and lower limits for the number of servers.
-We will not scale servers below the lower limit, or above the upper limit.
+- Upper and lower limits for the number of resources.
+We will not scale resources below the lower limit, or above the upper limit.
 The range for both limits is 1 - 20.

-- You can also set an optional cooldown period between scaling events and allow multiple servers to scale simultaneously
+- You can also set an optional cooldown period between scaling events and allow multiple resources to scale simultaneously

 Server deletion rules